nvm-sh/nvm/README.md

 ## Docker For Development Environment

-To make the development and testing work easier, we have a Dockerfile for development usage, which is based on Ubuntu 18.04 base image, prepared with essential and useful tools for `nvm` development, to build the docker image of the environment, run the docker command at the root of `nvm` repository:
+To make the development and testing work easier, we have a Dockerfile for development usage, which is based on an Ubuntu 22.04 base image, prepared with essential and useful tools for `nvm` development, to build the docker image of the environment, run the docker command at the root of `nvm` repository:

 ```sh
 $ docker build -t nvm-dev .